Legend Biotech Announces Acceptance of Its New Drug Application for Ciltacabtagene Autoleucel (Cilta-Cel) in China

 SOMERSET, N.J.—JANUARY 2, 2023— Legend Biotech Corporation (NASDAQ: LEGN) (Legend Biotech), a global biotechnology company developing, manufacturing and commercializing novel therapies to treat life-threatening diseases, announced today that China’s National Medical Products Administration (NMPA) has formally accepted its New Drug Application (NDA) for ciltacabtagene autoleucel (cilta-cel).

-This submission is based on data from the confirmatory Phase 2 clinical study CARTIFAN-1 (NCT03758417) conducted in China, which evaluated the efficacy and safety of cilta-cel in adult patients with relapsed or refractory multiple myeloma who have received 3 or more prior lines of therapy, including a proteasome inhibitor and immunomodulatory drug.
+This submission is based on results from the confirmatory Phase 2 clinical study CARTIFAN-1 (NCT03758417), which was done in China and looked at how well and safely cilta-cel worked in adult patients with relapsed or refractory multiple myeloma who had already tried three or more types of treatment, such as a proteasome inhibitor and an immunomodulatory drug.

 Saijuan Chen, M.D., hematologist and molecular geneticist, Academician of the Chinese Academy of Engineering, and principal investigator of the CARTIFAN-1 clinical trial, said: “Incidence and mortality rates of multiple myeloma have recently increased in China, and the disease remains incurable.
 As a result, there is a huge unmet medical need for new treatment options.
-The data from the CARTIFAN-1 study showed that cilta-cel provided deep and durable responses in patients with relapsed or refractory multiple myeloma.
+The CARTIFAN-1 study found that cilta-cel helped people with relapsed or refractory multiple myeloma in a deep and long-lasting way.
 We hope this drug becomes available to eligible patients as soon as possible.”

 Ying Huang, Ph.D., Chief Executive Officer of Legend Biotech, said: “Meeting medical needs and serving patients around the world has always been the goal of Legend Biotech’s innovative research and development.
 Cilta-cel has been approved for marketing in the United States and Japan and has received conditional marketing authorization in Europe.
 We look forward to the possibility of providing a new treatment option for appropriate patients with relapsed and refractory multiple myeloma in China.”